utdata/icj-class/js/js-class-06.md

 1. Create a copy of the HTML file you created above and call it `scrolling.html`.
 2. Go to the "Scroll Vertical" example: https://www.datatables.net/examples/basic_init/scroll_y.html.
 Replace your JavaScript in your <script></script> tags in the new HTML file you just created (_scrolling.html_) with the JavaScript on the "Scroll Vertical" example page.
 3. You should now have a table that isn't paginated and instead can be scrolled through, just like the example on the DataTables website.

+## Commit to Github and turn in

+That is our last JavaScript lesson!

-3. That's it!
-Commit the new file to your repository and publish the repository on Github.
+- Commit the new files to your repository and push ot Github.

-Post the link to your repository on Canvas.
+- Post the link to your repository to the Canvas assignment.